tombensve/APS/APS-Libraries/APSToolsLib/docs/aps-tools-lib.md

 If _required=true_ is specified and this field is in a class annotated with _@OSGiServiceProvider_ then the class will not be registered as a service until the service dependency is actually available, and will also be unregistered if the tracker for the service does a timeout waiting for a service to become available.
 It will then be reregistered again when the dependent service becomes available again.
 Please note that unlike iPOJO the bundle is never stopped on dependent service unavailability, only the actual service is unregistered as an OSGi service.
 A bundle might have more than one service registered and when a dependency that is only required by one service goes away the other service is still available.

+The non blocking variant of _APSServiceTracker.getWrappedService(true)_ as described above can also be achieved with this annotation by setting _nonBlocking = true_.

         public @interface OSGiService {

             /**